 One of the biggest barriers that will hold you back from solving your life’s problems has to do with the mindset you bring to that problem.
-By mindset I mean all the assumptions and excuses you might make about your predicament; or the fact that you are constantly complaining about the problem and/or blaming others or circumstances for the predicament you find yourself in.
-And then of course there are those regrets of what your should, could and might have done.
+By mindset I mean all the assumptions and excuses you might make about your predicament, or the fact that you are constantly complaining about the problem and/or blaming others or circumstances for the predicament you find yourself in.
+And then, of course, there are those regrets of what you should, could, and might have done.

 We must instead learn to accept how things are in the moment.
 Yes, there will be things you can’t control.
 That’s the reality of life.
 Some things will always be out of your control and you can’t do anything about that; so there’s certainly no point worrying about them.

 On the other hand, there will be other things that you certainly will be able to control, even if it is just your perception of the situation.
 Whatever you can control, that is where you must begin; that is what you must focus all your attention on.
 However, only through acceptance can you move forward in an effective way toward solving the problem.

 Beware of Your Past